 Data centre power use is increasing incrementally but not exponentially.
-The amount of data that we generate, process, transmit and store is increasing faster than ever before, driven by political agendas, the digitisation of business processes, increased outsourcing and consumer preferences. ...in 2018, the UK's commercial data centre sector consumed 2.89TWh of electricity, about 0.8 per cent of our total electricity consumption and 0.3 per cent of our primary energy supply.
+The amount of data that we generate, process, transmit and store is increasing faster than ever before, driven by political agendas, the digitisation of business processes, increased outsourcing and consumer preferences.

 You might think that an explosion in data would signal a parallel explosion in data centre energy use.
 This makes sense in other sectors - if we doubled the amount of cheese we ate, we would need twice as many cows.
 But data is not cheese.
-ICT, perhaps uniquely, benefits from a combination of Moore's Law2, and technologies like virtualisation and cloud computing, which massively increase computing capacity whilst reducing energy consumption.
+ICT, perhaps uniquely, benefits from a combination of Moore's Law1, and technologies like virtualisation and cloud computing, which massively increase computing capacity whilst reducing energy consumption.
 Overall data centre energy use is not decreasing, however: it is gradually increasing.
 This is because the rate of increase in demand for digital data is faster than the savings achieved through Moore's Law and there is a time lag before new technologies have replaced legacy models.
 We also have to be aware that Moore's Law can't last for ever, but we can be confident that if power use does start escalating, market and regulatory forces will apply.

+1 Moore's Law says that the processing power of a chip will double every 18-24 months,.
+Moore's law also applies to energy.
+Simplistically the energy required to process a given amount of data is halving every 18-24 months.

 It's also important to examine what data centres actually do.
-Consolidating the computing activity of organisations within data centres delivers IT functions far more efficiently and securely.
-And in turn, the primary function of the IT they house is to improve productivity and efficiency, enable dematerialisation, deliver policies like superfast broadband, smart grid and other digital agenda commitments.
+The primary function of the IT they house is to improve productivity and efficiency, enable dematerialisation, deliver policies like superfast broadband, smart grid and other digital agenda commitments.
+They are also where organisations increasingly outsource their IT to, because the same functionality can be delivered far more efficiently and securely.
 In these cases, data centres enable a net reduction in energy use across the economy, so we need to view data centre energy use in perspective.

-Just for the record, in 2018, the UK's commercial data centre sector3 consumed 2.89TWh of electricity, about 0.8 per cent of our total electricity consumption which is around 330TWh, and 0.3 per cent of our primary energy supply.
+Just for the record, in 2016, the UK's commercial data centre sector2 consumed 2.57TWh of electricity, about 0.76% of our total electricity consumption which is around 330TWh, and 0.28% of our primary energy supply.
 It's a very common mistake to confuse energy and electricity.
 The other thing that most people aren't aware of is that total UK electricity consumption has been decreasing year on year since about 2005.

-2 Moore's Law says that the processing power of a chip will double every 18-24 months.
-Moore's Law also applies to energy.
-Simplistically the energy required to process a given amount of data is halving every 18-24 months.
-3 This data comes from the Climate Change Agreement, which covers commercial facilities including some telcos and IT services providers.
-It is not complete, and we estimate that if we include the data centres operating in-house this figure will rise to between 6 and 10TWh, which comprises 2-3 per cent of UK electricity.
-Data centres can be built anywhere
+4 Data centres can be built anywhere

 Data centres can't be built just anywhere.
-They need what operators and investors call "Position, Power and Ping" although the order of priority varies depending on the business model.
+They need what operators and investors call "Position, Power and0020Ping" although the order of priority varies depending on the business model.
 Position is a location near to customers; for financial services it's within 30km or so of the internet exchange / trading platform (this minimises the lag time for data movements and is called ultra low latency).
 For customers who just want to upload videos of themselves teaching their dogs to tap-dance, "near" can be thousands of miles away.
-Position may also include access to skills, to land not subject to flooding or other hazards, to infrastructure, to other organisations in the business ecosystem.
-Data centres need what operators and investors call "Position, Power and Ping" Power is electricity - lots of it, and 24/7.
+Position may also include access to skills, to land not subject to flooding or other hazards, to infrastructure, to other organisations in the ecosystem.

+Power is electricity - lots of it, and 24/7.
 The cheaper the better, the greener the better.
 So Scandinavia is very appealing for large cloud operators whose customers don't need such instantaneous response times.